Welfare in College

 What sort of Sexual Health stuff do you do?

-We provide FREE condoms, pregnancy tests, lube and dental dams all term.
+We provide FREE condoms, pregnancy tests, lube, dental dams, sanitary towels and tampons all term.
 Just press the CONDOM BUTTON ABOVE to get free condoms, and we will pidge them to you ASAP (we will pidge you the other stuff too).
 This is obviously all confidential.
 In Hilary (second) term, we will be running a Sexual Health Awareness week.
 Part of this will involve us offering Chlamydia tests in college which we will then send off for you.
 When you take a test you will be entered into a raffle and can potentially win £25!

 What about emergency contraception?